douglasnaphas/jest/docs/Configuration.md

 default: `undefined`

 Allows for a label to be printed along side a test while it is running.
-This becomes more useful in multiproject repositories where there can be many jest configuration files.
+This becomes more useful in multiproject repositories where there can be many Jest configuration files.
 This visually tells which project a test belongs to.
 Here are sample valid values.

 ```js
 module.exports = {